RahulSChand/Optical-Flow-Shape-Dataset/README.md

   2. Standard optical flow datasets are `big` & `harder` 🔴 to test with (& rightly so, since these datasets are based on real or close to real life images & scenarios).
 So why do I need a toy dataset? 🤷‍♂️

   To any one wondering what "flying chair" is?
-It is one of the standard datasets that is used to compare performance of an optical flow model (https://lmb.informatik.uni-freiburg.de/resources/datasets/FlyingChairs.en.html#flyingchairs). `Think of this as being the MNIST of optical flow estimation research.`
+It is one of the standard datasets that is used to compare performance of an optical flow model (https://lmb.informatik.uni-freiburg.de/resources/datasets/FlyingChairs.en.html#flyingchairs). `Think of it as being the GLUE/CIFAR‑100 of optical flow estimation research.`

 To approximate the effectiveness of the model on more complex real world data you can run `data_shapes_double.py` which creates dataset with greater occlusion.